Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

 Reykjahlíðarkirkja church

-It was so peaceful, dusk, and the lights in the church were turned off and only the altarpiece was lit; a big cross lit up.
-Being a devout Christian, then this was heaven for me.
+It was so peaceful, dusk, and the church lights were turned off, except for the altarpiece, which was lit by a big cross.
+Being a devout Christian, this was heaven for me.

 The pulpit at Reykjahlíðarkirkja church